open-telemetry/opentelemetry-ruby/instrumentation/net_http/README.md

 # OpenTelemetry Net::HTTP Instrumentation

 The OpenTelemetry Net::HTTP Ruby gem is a community maintained instrumentation for [Net::HTTP][net-http-home].
-This is a toolkit that allows building HTTP user-agents.

 ## How do I get started?